 Time for a Change

-Bartok, a 20-year veteran of the industry and previously supply chain operations manager for Wells Lamont's industrial division, took over as planning manager in 2002.
+Steve Bartok, a 20-year veteran of the industry and previously supply chain operations manager for Wells Lamont's industrial division, took over as planning manager in 2002.
 His initial charge was to establish a uniform forecasting process for the glove manufacturer, and by 2003 the company was running a consistent planning process for both its divisions based on data from the company's J.D.
-Edwards enterprise resource planning (ERP) system, which runs on an IBM iSeries platform.
+Edwards enterprise resource planning (ERP) system.
 However, Bartok says that even with the new process in place, Wells Lamont realized that it would need to upgrade its planners' toolkit in order to meet the company's goals for reducing its inventory investment, maintaining high customer service levels and increasing purchasing and production efficiencies.

 In part, the need for a new forecasting tool stemmed from Wells Lamont's goal of better utilizing demand projections provided to planners by the company's own sales and marketing staff, as well as data supplied by customers, whether directly or through collaborative teams formed with the glovemaker's staff.
-Oftentimes, the projections supplied from these various sources conflicted with forecasts generated using statistical models based on, for example, past demand for a given SKU.
 "A lot of the programs in the product mix for customers change from year to year or season to season, so we can't rely on the statistical models," Bartok explains.
 "We needed visibility into when we should incorporate the statistical model or when we should use the business intelligence for the active forecast."
 In addition, by automating some part of the forecasting process, Wells Lamont believed not only that it could increase the throughput of its planning department, allowing them to get more work done faster, but also that the company could move its planners away from a tactical role — collecting and collating data for the forecast — and move them into a more value-adding role in the company — generating more accurate forecasts faster.

 Through a market analysis comparing various forecasting solutions, Bartok's team identified a half-dozen different possible packages and requested that the software vendors come in to demonstrate that their solutions met Wells Lamont's features and functionality requirements.
 Prior to the demo, the planning team sent out a document to all the vendors outlining Wells Lamont's background, its markets served, demand planning characteristics and the business challenges for each of the company's product lines, as well as a summary process flow for their current demand planning procedure and detailed requirements.
 In addition, each vendor received sample data to use in running a forecast, data that would bring some of Wells Lamont's business challenges to the surface, and data for which Bartok and his team already had anticipated results.

 "Our biggest challenge in the implementation," Bartok continues, "was making sure that our data were clean so that we could execute everything correctly, whether it be modeling, reporting or exceptions.
-We wanted to make sure that our customer codes and attributes that were unique to a vendor, unique to a customer or unique to an item were clean.
-That was our biggest task."
+We wanted to make sure that our customer codes and attributes that were unique to a vendor, unique to a customer or unique to an item were clean."

-The demand planners make the forecast adjustments, based on the decision-makers' feedback, throughout the monthly period, but they also do updates back to Wells Lamont's ERP system once a week, incorporating all the latest forecast changes.
+The demand planners make the forecast adjustments, based on the decision-makers' feedback, throughout the monthly period, but they also update Wells Lamont's ERP system once a week, incorporating all the latest forecast changes.
 In addition, four or five times a month the planners capture the net unit changes for production and purchasing to make those departments aware of any impact on current plans within the lead time for different SKUs.
-The company forecasts out up to 18 months from the middle of the year, going out through the end of the following year for the "rough cuts."
-Then the planners make changes during the course of the year as necessary.

-While Bartok did not discuss Wells Lamont's investment in the new forecasting tool, he says that the company anticipated a one-year payback period on the solution, and he adds that Wells Lamont aims to quantify its return on investment by the end of the first quarter of 2005.
+Bartok says the company anticipates a one-year payback period on the solution, and adds that Wells Lamont aims to quantify its return on investment by the end of the first quarter of 2005.
 "We actually expect to see double-digit forecast improvements in some of the product lines," he says.
 Partly as a result, the company anticipates seeing significant reductions in expediting costs, as well as increases in production and purchasing efficiencies as staff in those departments are fed more accurate forecast data throughout the course of the planning cycle.
-"When you give a vendor or production manager a heads-up saying, 'This is going to be coming on the next plan,' that gives them a few weeks to reroute their purchasing or production plan to improve or maintain the scheduling and purchasing efficiencies," Bartok explains.